johame72/gpt4-pdf-chtbt-lngchn-chrmdb/README.md

 docker-compose up -d --build
 ```

-4. In the .env file, replace the `COLLECTION_NAME` with a `namespace` where you'd like to store your embeddings on Pinecone when you run `npm run ingest`.
+4. In the .env file, replace the `COLLECTION_NAME` with a `namespace` where you'd like to store your embeddings on Chroma when you run `npm run ingest`.
 This namespace will later be used for queries and retrieval.

 5. In `utils/makechain.ts` chain change the `QA_PROMPT` for your own usecase.
 Change `modelName` in `new OpenAI` to `gpt-4`, if you have access to `gpt-4` api.
 Please verify outside this repo that you have access to `gpt-4` api, otherwise the application will not work.